 18.6.6 Corn for use for any Certified Non-GMO by AGW product should be planted at least a week apart and preferably three to four weeks apart from any known GMO corn crops so pollination takes place at different times.

 18.6.7 Soy for use (e.g. as animal feed) for any Certified Non-GMO by AGW product must be grown a minimum of 50 ft. from any known crops of GMO soy

 Note: Soy is considered a low-risk candidate for contamination, as it is a self-pollinating crop.
 In addition, pollen from soybeans is too heavy for wind transport.

-18.6.8 When pollinators are rented, Certified Non-GMO by AGW farms must ensure that these have not previously been used that season in proximity to fields where GMO crops were grown within the past 24 hours.
+18.6.9 When pollinators are rented, Certified Non-GMO by AGW farms should ensure that these have not previously been used in proximity to fields where GMO crops were grown within the past 24 hours.

 18.7 Further processed products

 18.7.1 Further processed products labeled as Certified Non-GMO by AGW must not contain any GMO ingredients, flavorings, seasonings, colorings, additives or any other substance present in the final product.

 18.7.2 A further processed product must not make any claim to contain Certified Non-GMO by AGW products unless the entire finished product is Certified Non-GMO by AGW.